BehindTheMusicTree/audiometa/audiometa/CONTRIBUTING.md

 All contributions are made under the project's open-source license.
 You retain authorship of your code; the project retains redistribution rights under the same license.

+## 📜 Code of Conduct

+This project adheres to a Code of Conduct to ensure a welcoming and inclusive environment for all contributors.
+Please read and follow our [Code of Conduct](../CODE_OF_CONDUCT.md) when participating in this project.

 ## 🌍 Contact & Discussions

 You can open: